AlinaBrode/am_lang/docs/plans.md

 * panel for user login and registration added
 * we are working with .env in local environment.
 What about deploy?
   * env.production created, compilator uses it for production build
+* new page for bilingual photos with explanation what is going on here